 How to Stay Focused While Studying or Listening to Lectures

-Tuning out can be a big problem when reading, studying or listening to lectures.
-Most people have had the experience of reading several paragraphs in a textbook and then suddenly realising that they weren't actually paying any attention to what they read.
+Tuning out can be a big problem when reading, studying, or listening to lectures.
+Most people have had the experience of reading several paragraphs in a textbook and then suddenly realizing that they weren't actually paying any attention to what they read.
 This often happens in classes and during lectures as well.
 One easy and quick method may help you concentrate and stop your mind from wandering.
 It can allow you to use your study and test preparation time more effectively.

 How to Concentrate While Studying or Reading

 You often tune out when exposed to too many unfamiliar words and ideas.
 Your brain becomes overwhelmed and you stop paying attention.
 You can improve concentration by familiarizing yourself with words and ideas you don't already know.
 This isn't a time consuming process.

 Before you start reading, scan through the chapter and pick out words and ideas that are unfamiliar to you.
 Write them down.
 You can go online and do a quick search for the definition and meaning of each one.
 But don't worry too much about understanding at this point.
 Just making these words and ideas familiar to your brain can help you focus when you come across them in your reading.
 When you encounter these words and ideas, they will no longer be brand new and you are more likely to continue paying attention.
 This is a quick and easy technique to improve concentration and prevent mind wandering.

 "There's never been another time in history when there was so much to be distracted by, and all our technology reinforces the feeling that you're missing out on something if you're not able to pay attention to a bunch of things at once," says Charles Folk, PhD, director of the cognitive science program at Villanova University.
 To regain your focus, a few tiny lifestyle tweaks may be all you need.

 -- How To Focus: 4 Proven Tricks To Improve Concentration, Huffington Post